Pavel-Durov/dbi.poc/README.md

 ## Application config

 The `drconfig` tool writes an application configuration file.
 DynamoRIO reads configuration file at runtime.
 Once each process name is configured, the `drinject` tool can be used to invoke the parent process.
 The `drrun` tool can also be used but it creates a temporary configuration file that will override settings requested via `drconfig`.

 The configuration files are stored ${`DYNAMORIO_CONFIGDIR`}/.dynamorio/<APP_NAME>.config32 (or a config64 suffix for 64-bit).

 If `DYNAMORIO_CONFIGDIR` is not set, $`HOME`/.dynamorio/<APP_NAME>.config32 is used; if neither is set, a temp directory will be used when creating new configuration files for configure-and-run execution.
 On Android, if neither /data/local/tmp nor the current working directory are writable, you will need to specify a writable directory by setting the `DYNAMORIO_CONFIGDIR` environment variable.

-There's also global configuration files in /etc/dynamorio/<APP_NAME>.config32 when a local configuration file is not found. `drconfig` does not support directly writing a global config file but such files can be copied from or modeled on local files.
+There's also global configuratio         */ n files in /etc/dynamorio/<APP_NAME>.config32 when a local configuration file is not found. `drconfig` does not support directly writing a global config file but such files can be copied from or modeled on local files.

 ## Running Scripts